Indoor Air Quality at Its Best

 We Select & Install the Right Products Every Time

-Because all air has some level of pollutants—like dust, pet dander, bacteria, and other airborne contaminants—we recommend that you replace your air filters regularly to ensure they’re trapping as much as possible.
+Because all air has some level of pollutants—such as dust, pet dander, bacteria, and other airborne contaminants—we recommend that you replace your air filters regularly to ensure they’re trapping as much as possible.
 Air purifiers further help remove finer particles and pollutants from the air before they cycle into your ductwork and the air you breathe.
 In some cases, we may also suggest air ventilators, which remove stale indoor air and replace it with fresh outdoor air.

 If your home is damp or too humid, you might notice condensation on your windows or mold growth in your basement or bathrooms.
 Dehumidifiers remove excess humidity to eliminate these potential hazards to your home and health—and are most often used during spring and summer months to help your home feel cooler and more comfortable.